stephengold/Minie/README.md

 and [Khaled Mamou's V-HACD Library][vhacd] into
 [the jMonkeyEngine (JME) game engine][jme].

-It contains 7 subprojects:
+It contains 6 subprojects:

  1. MinieLibrary: the Minie runtime library and its automated tests
- 2. [DacWizard]: a GUI application to configure a ragdoll
+ 2. TutorialApps: tutorial apps
- 3. TutorialApps: tutorial apps
+ 3. MinieExamples: demos, examples, and non-automated test software
- 4. MinieExamples: demos, examples, and non-automated test software
+ 4. MinieAssets: generate assets used in MinieExamples
- 5. MinieAssets: generate assets used in MinieExamples
+ 5. MinieDump: a command-line utility to dump J3O assets
- 6. MinieDump: a command-line utility to dump J3O assets
+ 6. Jme3Examples: physics examples from jme3-examples

- 7. Jme3Examples: physics examples from jme3-examples
+The `DacWizard` application, formerly a subproject, is now [a separate project at GitHub][dacwizard].

 The `VhacdTuner` application, formerly a subproject, is now [a separate project at GitHub][vhacdTuner].